vstanciu47/nodeJS-course-for-students/docs/02-http.md

 	response.end();
 }
 ```
-This is impractical in real life, as it would respond the same for all requests; `http://localhost` and `http://localhost/index.html` would yield the same response.
+In this case, the server would send the same response to all requests; URLs like `http://localhost` and `http://localhost/index.html` are treated the same, as well as hhtp methods like GET, POST, etc.

 To make use of it, the requests must be filtered using the `request` object.
-Let's see a simple filter based on URL:
+Let's see a simple filter based on URL (ignoring the method GET, POST, etc):
 ```javascript
 // function callback for incoming requests, with basic request filtering function onIncomingRequest(requset, response) {